wso2/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-manual-task.md

 8. Click **Create**.
 Choreo initializes the component with the sample implementation and opens the **Overview** page of the component.

-## Step 2: Deploy the integration
+## Step 2: Deploy the manual task

-To deploy the integration, follow the steps given below:
+To deploy the manual task, follow the steps given below:

 1. In the left navigation menu, click **Deploy**.
 2. In the **Build Area** card, click **Configure & Deploy**.